fleschutz/PowerShell/Docs/save-screenshot.md

 ## save-screenshot.ps1 - Saves a single screenshot

-This script takes a single screenshot and saves it into a target folder (the user's pictures folder by default).
+This PowerShell script takes a single screenshot and saves it into a target folder (the user's pictures folder by default).

 ## Parameters
 ```powershell